Guide · Published Apr 26, 2026 · 27 min read

 Illustrative example of a Layer 2 audit response.
 What a ChatGPT answer to a Layer 2 prompt might look like for the AI visibility tooling category.
 Actual responses vary across runs, models, and prompt phrasings — this is not a verbatim screenshot.

 A brand can be #1 on the head term and invisible on the problem-led version.
 The pattern of where you DO rank versus where you do not tells you which content gap to close first.
-This is also where most AI search volume actually lives.
-Every "best X for Y" query a buyer types into ChatGPT routes through Layer 2, and most brands have invisible gaps here because they assume Google rankings carry over.
-They do not.
 AI sources from Reddit, "best of" listicles, comparison sites, and podcast transcripts in addition to traditional SEO surfaces, and that mix can surface different brands than Google does.

-Layer 3 is the selection filter and the layer where deals are won or lost in real time.
-By the time a buyer is at Layer 3, they already know you exist and they have surfaced you in their research.
+Layer 3 is the selection filter — the layer where deals are won or lost in real time.
+By the time a buyer is at Layer 3, they already know you exist and they've surfaced you in their research.
 AI is the last filter before they commit.
 If it hedges, hallucinates pricing, or describes a competitor more favorably, you lose deals you almost won.
 And you never find out why.

-Layer 3 is not a single test.
-It splits into two distinct lenses, each diagnosing a different AI behavior:
+Layer 3 splits into two distinct lenses, each diagnosing a different AI behavior:

 Lens 1 is the Favorite Test.
 When forced to compare you against a named competitor, what does AI do?
-Tested by 3.2 ("How does X compare to Y?") and 3.5 ("Is X worth it?").
+Tested by 3.2 and 3.5.

 Lens 2 is the Concerns Test.
 When asked about you in isolation, what reservations does AI quietly surface?
 Tested by 3.1, 3.3, 3.4, and 3.5.

-Both lenses kill deals through different mechanisms and require different fixes.
 A brand can win Lens 1 (AI picks you head-to-head) and still lose Lens 2 because AI surfaces outdated complaints every time it describes you.
-A brand can pass Lens 2 cleanly (no surfaced concerns) and still lose Lens 1 because a competitor is AI's favorite and gets picked over you when forced to choose.
 A Layer 3 audit should produce two scores, not one.

 # Prompt Lens Diagnoses